casualcore/tdk8s/README.md

 ### Simplicity

-It must be possible to run/re-run CI/CD pipeline tests from the developers local machine/IDE upon the k8s SUT, without modifications to the tests and without needing to manually ensure the k8s SUT is configured in a specific way prior to running the tests.
+It must be possible to run/re-run CI/CD pipeline tests from the developers local machine/IDE upon the `k8s` `SUT`, without modifications to the tests and without needing to manually ensure the `k8s` `SUT` is configured in a specific way prior to running the tests.

-The test scenarios must be able to define which k8s resources and their configuration in the k8s SUT are required.
+The test scenarios must be able to define which `k8s` resources and their configuration in the `k8s` `SUT` are required.
 It must be possible for this environment to be built from scratch, provisioning all necessary resources and destroying them all once complete.

-If required though, it should also be possible to retain the k8s resources provisioned by the test scenario within the k8s SUT, allowing for faster test re-run, test fix iterations, remote debugging etc.
+If required though, it should also be possible to retain the `k8s` resources provisioned by the test scenario within the `k8s` `SUT`, allowing for faster test re-run, test fix iterations, remote debugging etc.

-NOTE: `tdk8s` is **NOT** expected to be used for unit testing; it will most likely be too slow due to the time taken by the target k8s platform to provision and remove resources.
+NOTE: `tdk8s` is **NOT** expected to be used for unit testing; it will most likely be too slow due to the time taken by the target `k8s` platform to provision and remove resources.
 It is more suited for things like functional integration testing.

-tkd8s simplifies the developer experience for testing your software running on k8s by providing a wrapper around the provision and destruction of k8s resources.
+`tkd8s` simplifies the developer experience for testing your software running on `k8s` by providing a wrapper around the provision and destruction of `k8s` resources.
 This works whether the tests are run within a CI/CD pipeline or from a developers local machine within their IDE.

 ### Flexibility

-There must be flexibility over the k8s resources and their configurations in the k8s SUT, allowing testing of different test scenarios with different configuration permutations, whilst still ensuring stability over the test execution and reliability of test results.
+There must be flexibility over the `k8s` resources and their configurations in the `k8s` `SUT`, allowing testing of different test scenarios with different configuration permutations, whilst still ensuring stability over the test execution and reliability of test results.

-The definition and configuration of k8s resources must be possible to directly from test code without needing to maintain manually written verbose manifest files.
+The definition and configuration of `k8s` resources must be possible to directly from test code without needing to maintain manually written verbose manifest files.

-Test must be able to run on any flavour of kubernetes, be that k3s, minikube, KinD, vanilla k8s, openshift etc, as long as they are k8s compatible platforms and allow remote access via kubectl.
+Test must be able to run on any flavour of kubernetes, be that `k3s`, `minikube`, `KinD`, vanilla `k8s`, `openshift` etc, as long as they are `k8s` compatible platforms and allow remote access via kubectl.
 This ensures flexibility of choice for difference scenarios whilst also making for more robust, stable test scenarios.

 `tdk8s` embraces this very same flexibility within its own integration test suite, which is a good place to check for usage examples.